 Leica X2 versus Fujifilm X-E2

 The Leica X2 and the Fujifilm X-E2 are two digital cameras that were announced, respectively, in May 2012 and October 2013.
 The X2 is a fixed lens compact, while the X-E2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Leica has a resolution of 16.1 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica X2 and the Fujifilm X-E2 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X2 – represents the basis for the calculations across all the size and weight measures).